The Programming Director is responsible

 by the rules of the Federal Communications Commission (FCC) as they

-may apply to operations of TV-13 and DCN.
-The views and opinions
+may apply to operations of DCC and DCN.
+The views and opinions expressed

-expressed on the channel may not necessarily reflect those of the
+on the channel may not necessarily reflect those of the Council

-DC Council, the Mayor, OCT, or any employees of the District of
+of the District of Columbia, the Mayor, OCT, or any employees of

 of Programming reserves the right to review all programs, proposed and/or completed,